Maggie Daley Park: Features

-The park features a 1/4 mi ice skating ribbon, rock-climbing walls, and tennis courts.
+The park features a 1/4 mi ice skating ribbon, rock-climbing walls, and courts for tennis and pickleball.
 It includes three open lawn areas, a lawn panel, a café space, and picnic groves.
 The northeast section retains the Richard and Annette Bloch Cancer Survivors Garden, which was laid out in 1996.
 The park was designed by Michael Van Valkenburgh Associates, the landscape architects for the George W. Bush Presidential Center.
 The former Daley Bicentennial Plaza had included 12 tennis courts and Maggie Daley Park accommodates 6 replacement courts.
 The courts are in the far Northeastern corner known as Peanut Park.

 An additional feature of Maggie Daley Park is the Play Garden.
 Occupying 3 acres of Maggie Daley Park, the Play Garden is one of the many attractions within the park area.
 It is open from 6:00am–11:00pm, for children ages 12 and under.
 It contains 6 different play areas, including: The Wave Lawn, The Harbor, The Watering Hole, The Slide Crater, The Enchanted Forest, and The Sea.

 The Sea is an 8,500 square foot "play loop" with several different entries, which features a large metal play ship and other interactive structures in the similar theme.
 It was designed for children ages 5–12.

 The Enchanted Forest is a 3,590 square foot network of pathways.
 Overhead along the Enchanted Forest pathways are archways defined by upside-down trees, where major branches touch the ground at multiple points and a single trunk rises skyward.

 Within the Enchanted Forest is a Turning Stone, an upright stone that turns on its vertical axis, as well as a mirror maze (named Kaleidoscope).

 The 12,000 square foot Slide Crater zone is entered on high from the Wave Lawn by means of the Tower Bridge, which is a suspension bridge elevated by two towers, one of which has two slides, the other a wealth of play features including knobs, flags, a viewing scope, and talk tubes.